-Program delivery will combine both class-based tasks and practical components in a real sport environment at the school.
-This involves the delivery of a range of sport programs to real participants within the school community (high school and primary school students).
+Program delivery will combine both class-based tasks and practical components in a real gym environment at the school.
+This involves the delivery of a range of fitness programs to clients within the school community (students, teachers, and staff).
 A range of teaching/learning strategies will be used to deliver the competencies.
 These include:

-- Practical tasks

-- Hands-on activities involving participants/clients

-- Group work

-- Practical experience within the school sporting programs
+- Practical tasks - Hands-on activities involving participants/clients - Group work - Practical experience within the school sporting programs and fitness facility

-- Log Book of practical experience